Sukhothai Historical Park – Thailand

 – Central Zone: Wat Mahathat, Wat Sa Si y Wat Si Sawai.

 – North Zone: Wat Si Chum, Wat Phrapai Luang.
 On the way, next to the road, you’ll see Wat Sorasak (free entrance).

 – West Zone: Wat Saphan Hin.
 On the way is the Wat Chedi Ngarm, although it isn’t a must-visit.

 – Out of Zones: Wat Chetuphon (south) y Wat Chang Lom (east).

-5. Also you can explore the surrounding area of Sukhothai where it’s located the National Park of Ramkhamhaeng or the Historical Park of Si Satchanalai.
+5. Also you can explore the surrounding area of Sukhothai where it’s located the National Park of Ramkhamhaeng or the Si Satchanalai Historical Park.

 You can check all the locations on my map.

 About the restaurants there are largest selection in New Sukhothai and besides a night market where ‘street food’ is served.
-Close to the historical park there are nice places to eat.
+Close to the historical park there are nice places to eat (check my map).

 It is possible to get to New Sukhothai by bus or van from differents cities: Bangkok, Chiang Mai, Chiang Rai, Khon Kaen, KamphaengPhet, Lampang Mae Sot, Nan, Si Satchanalai, Phitsanulok, Sawankalok…then from there you need another transport to get to the historical park.

 In the next map you can see all the places I’ve mentioned: ruins classified by areas, the restaurants where we ate, our hotel and the rests of important places.